Language-Research-Technology/ldaca-website/content/news/posts/2025-LDaCA_Technical_Architecture_update/index.md

 <br>

 This blog post provides an update on the Language Data Commons of Australia (LDaCA) technical architecture.
 It is adapted from a presentation delivered to the LDaCA Steering Committee on 22 August 2025 by Peter Sefton, Mosies Sacal Bonequi and Ben Foley.
+The full presentation with speaker notes can be found [here](https://ptsefton.com/2025/09/24/ldaca-architecture-update/).

 In this post, we will report on some recent developments, mostly in behind-the-scenes improvements to our software stack.
 We’ll also give a refresher to the principles behind LDaCA’s technical architecture and share more about how our decentralised approach to data management fits with the metadata standards we have been developing for the last few years.
 As well as this, we aim to show how the open source tools used across LDaCA’s network of collaborators are starting to be harmonised and shared between services, reducing development and maintenance costs and improving sustainability.